Saturday, January 20, 2007

 iii.
 A useful suggestion to the students is to initially “skim” the prescribed and recommended books to get a broad coverage of the area and its ramifications and to further identify particularly relevant bits (see section 6(k) below for the SQ3R “trick” for “active” book reading).

 i.
 Assessment.
 A mix of assessments (participation reward, quiz attempting, projects, group/individual presentations, peer-assessments and exams) as discussed above provides on-going feedback on student progress (for both teacher and student) and decreases student anxiety.
-It is important in relation to accreditation, standards and perceived quality if the DL assessment is exactly the same as the OC assessment (as practised by the University of London).
+It is important in relation to accreditation, standards and perceived quality if the DL assessment is exactly the same as the OC assessment (as practised by the

 Notes.